RalfWeiss/ergo-transaction-visual/docs/connections.md

 }
 ```

-8. Map each of these lists over it key:
+8. Map each of these lists over it key: mapValueListsOverKeys

 ```js
 {